Equal Visibility Everywhere: Stamp Out Stamp Bias

 Equal Visibility Everywhere's stamps project, Stamp Out Stamp Bias, is dedicated to eliminating gender disparity in United States postage stamps.
 Men depicted on U.S. stamps outnumber women by four to one.
 From 2000 to 2009 the U.S. Postal Service honored 206 individuals on commemorative stamps; only 43 were women.
 As of February 2019, there are 138 stamps honoring women and 660 stamps honoring men.

+Street Naming

+Equal Visibility Everywhere's street naming project focuses on naming more streets after notable women.
+Their approach is to count the number of streets named after men vs. women and report the results to the appropriate legislative body.
+For example, Dr. Lynette Long, EVE"s President, did a presentation before the Miami Beach City Commission explaining that in the entire City of Miami Beach only one street was named after women.
+As a result of her efforts, more streets are being named after women including one for Miami Sound Machine Founder, Gloria Estefan.